beeware/briefcase/docs/reference/platforms/windows/visualstudio.rst

 Icon format
 ===========

-MSI installers use ``.ico`` format icons.
+Windows apps installers use multiformat ``.ico`` icons; these icons should contain images in the following sizes:

+* 16x16
+* 32x32
+* 48x48
+* 64x64
+* 256x256

 Splash Image format
 ===================

-MSI installers do not support splash screens or installer images.
+Windows Apps do not support splash screens or installer images.

 Application configuration
 =========================